 - 1. Completed and signed application

-- 2. \$40 application fee
+- 2. \$50 application fee

 - 3. Official high school transcript

 - 4. Official SAT I or ACT test scores, including writing section

 - 5. Counselor Evaluation Form

 The SAT or ACT should be taken late in the junior year and again early in the fall of the senior year.
-In making admissions decisions, Elon will combine the highest math and critical reading scores from all test scores submitted.
-The writing section of the SAT or ACT is required but will not be used as part of the admissions decision.
+In making admissions decisions, Elon will combine the highest math, writing and critical reading scores from all test scores submitted.
+Students must submit a writing score as part of their standardized test profile.
+Either the SAT or ACT writing test will meet this requirement.
 It is important to ensure that we receive all test scores that are available.